What changes about a AC replacement once you cross into Silver Lake

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Silver Lake, that question matters before equipment is ordered because line-set visibility, condensate routing, noise near bedrooms, and street access.
 A clean AC replacement scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-The buyer questions a Silver Lake ac replacement bid should answer in writing
+Decision-stage questions for a Silver Lake ac replacement

 Silver Lake search intent for ac replacement.